gitmachtl/scripts/cardano/testnet/README.md

 </details>

-## Prepare your system before using a Hardware-Wallet
+## How to prepare your system before using a Hardware-Wallet

 We don't want to run the scripts as a superuser (sudo), so you should add some udev informations.